matthew-robertson/Useful_things/I Learned Something Today/Git.md

 1. Turn on git verbose mode `git config --global commit.verbose true`, it'll give the full diff in the commit prompt.
 1. Capture the why, not just the what.
 Capture context, since the code will tell you the what.
 Write what a future developer might want to know.
 1. Your commits should be atomic.
 If you find yourself using the word "and", you might want to split it into multiple commits.
+1. Write your commit messages as if you were explaining them to a co-worker beside you who didn't know what was happening.
+Answer: 1) Why is the change necessary, 2) how it addresses the issue, 3) what side effects it has, 4) which,if any, other solutions were considered, and 5) a reference to a discussion/ticket/document.
 1. Get used to treating local commits as mutable so you can shape what will end up in master.
   1. the `git commit --amend` option is the most obvious
   1. `git rebase -i` is something to get better at though.
 You can always `git rebase --abort` though if things go sideways
 1. Build your instincts and get used to searching through history.
+1. "The ability to document code effectively using Git is just as important as being able to ship a feature, write clean code, or readable tests."
+1. "Commit messages don't clutter up the code, and don't grow stale"